CamLandon/buzzline-04-landon/README.md

 ## Possible Explorations

 - JSON: Process messages in batches of 5 messages.
-- JSON:Limit the display to the top 3 authors.
+- JSON: Limit the display to the top 3 authors.
 - Modify chart appearance.
 - Stream a different set of data and visualize the custom stream with an appropriate chart.
 - How do we find out what types of charts are available?